jaxio/jaxio.github.com/en/index.md

 		You can <a href="/en/celerio-service.html">freely evaluate the code that Celerio generates</a>
 		using your own database or a sample database we provide.
 	</p>
 	<p>
-		It takes minutes, you save weeks.
+		Review, adopt and save weeks.
 	</p>
 </div>
 <div class="span4">